ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 ### Configure Ballerina Central Access

 Ballerina Central requires an account in order to push modules.
-Your account is represented by a CLI token that is installed into your local Ballerina configuration file, located at `~/.ballerina/Settings.toml`.
+Your account is represented by a CLI token that is installed into your local Ballerina configuration file, i.e., `~/.ballerina/Settings.toml`.
 The CLI token is automatically installed into this file the first time you perform a `ballerina push` as Ballerina redirects to an OAuth authorization screen, configures your account, and then copies your CLI token from Ballerina Central into your local CLI configuration.
 To get your token, register on Ballerina Central and visit the